jovotech/learn-jovo/courses/project-4-quiz-game-ask-sdk-jovo/step-4-app-logic.md

 });
 ```

-Let's add some life to it.
+Let's add some life to the intents.
 The application logic in Jovo voice apps usually involves two core concepts, data and output.
 We will take a look at these concepts in this section:

 * [Creating Speech Output](#creating-speech-output)
 * [Working with Data and Session Attributes](#working-with-data-and-session-attributes)